alvin-the-programmer/code-fight-club-sunday-ny/sep/09-07-2019/README.md

 26 + 15 = 41
 ```

-+ when the last two values in the linked list sums to a value greater or equal 10 then we need to add an additional node for that carry
+The third edge case is when the when the last two digits carry:

 ```
 list1 = 6 -> 2 -> None